Audi 5 cylinders 2.3/2.0

 3-wire IAC valve

-It has two windings - one for opening and the other for closing.
+This valve contains two windings: one for opening and another for closing.

 Abbreviations